Skip to main content

 What is the Eisteddfod?

 The National Eisteddfod is the largest cultural festival in Europe, celebrating the Welsh language, and the arts and culture in Wales.
 The Eisteddfod is held in a different part of Wales every year.
-The week-long event includes competitions, concerts, plays, live music, stalls and much more.
+The week-long event includes competitions, concerts, plays, live music, stands and much more.

 What is Maes D?